leonvanbokhorst/ai-lab-image/README.md

 ### Deploying to Docker Hub (Example with username `leonvanbokhorst`)

-1. Tag the image:
+1. Build your image if you've made changes:
     ```bash
-    docker tag ai-lab-image-pytorch-jupyter leonvanbokhorst/ai-lab-image-pytorch-jupyter:latest
+    docker-compose build
     ```
-2. Login to Docker Hub:
+2. Tag the image.
+The image built by `docker-compose` is typically named `ai-lab-image-pytorch-jupyter` (based on the project directory and service name in `docker-compose.yml`).
+You'll want to tag this with your Docker Hub repository name and a version.
     ```bash
+    # First, find the IMAGE ID of your recently built image (e.g., via 'docker images ai-lab-image-pytorch-jupyter')
+    # Let's say the ID is 'abcdef123456'
+    docker tag abcdef123456 leonvanbokhorst/ai-lab-image:1.3.0
+    docker tag abcdef123456 leonvanbokhorst/ai-lab-image:latest
+    ```
+    (Replace `1.3.0` with your desired version tag and `abcdef123456` with the actual image ID).
+3. Login to Docker Hub:
+    ```bash
     docker login
     ```
-3. Push the image:
+4. Push the tags:
     ```bash
+    docker push leonvanbokhorst/ai-lab-image:1.3.0
-    docker push leonvanbokhorst/ai-lab-image-pytorch-jupyter:latest
+    docker push leonvanbokhorst/ai-lab-image:latest
     ```

 ### Using on RunPod

-1. Push the image to Docker Hub as described above.
+1. Push the image to Docker Hub as described above (e.g., `leonvanbokhorst/ai-lab-image:latest` or a specific version).
-2. When creating a pod on RunPod, use your tagged image (e.g., `leonvanbokhorst/ai-lab-image-pytorch-jupyter:latest`).
+2. When creating a pod on RunPod, use your tagged image (e.g., `leonvanbokhorst/ai-lab-image:latest`).
 3. RunPod should automatically map the necessary ports.
 The JupyterLab instance will be accessible via the "Connect to HTTP Service" button on your RunPod pod interface.
 4. The configurations in `start.sh` (especially `--ServerApp.allow_origin='*'` and `--ServerApp.terminado_settings`) are essential for full functionality on RunPod.